 Investors who suddenly found themselves unable to sell their shares or access their capital may have claim against their broker and his or her employer.
 Several large brokerage firms have recently been fined by authorities for deceptive marketing practices and for permitting their brokers to make unsuitable investment recommendations.

 Unfortunately, we expect to see many more claims in the upcoming year as the non-traded REIT market continues to shake out.

 If you lost money in Columbia Property Trust or other non-traded REIT, give us a call.
 We represent victims of investment and REIT fraud.
-For more information, contact attorney Brian Mahany at email@example.com or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany online, by email at or by telephone at .

 Tagged: REIT, REIT fraud, nontraded REIT, non-traded REIT